On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Tree-structured MRFs with Poisson marginal distributions

 \end{example}

 Proposition~\ref{th:StoRepCommonShocks} makes clear the difference between $\mathbb{MPMRF}$ and the tree-structured multivariate Poisson distribution examined in \cite{kizildemir2017supermodular}.
 In the latter, there are only random variables $Y_{\mathcal{W}}$ from the representation in (\ref{eq:commonshockMPMRF}) for $\mathcal{W}\in\mathscr{P}(\mathcal{V};v)$ comprising two elements, given by the set of edges $\mathcal{E}$ of the graph.
-There are no shock random variables $Y_\mathcal{W}$ for $|\mathcal{W}|\geq 3$.
+There are no shock random variables $Y_{\mathcal{W}}$ for $|\mathcal{W}|\geq 3$.
 As a consequence, the multivariate distribution does not exhibit the conditional independence relations from Definition~\ref{def:mrf} to render a MRF.

-While previous work has extended the multivariate Poisson distribution based on common shocks to higher dimensions, no method combines minimal parameters with the rich dependence structure achievable by $\mathbb{MPMRF}$.
-For instance, \cite{schulz2021multivariate} generalize the bivariate Poisson model from \cite{schulz2018newbiv} to higher dimensions, requiring only $d+1$ parameters, but this approach imposes limitations on the correlation structure by restricting dependence to a single parameter. \cite{murphy2025multivariate} address this limitation with the multivariate Poisson distribution based on triangular comonotonic shocks, but requires $d+d(d-1)/2 = \mathcal{O}(d^2)$ parameters, still computationnally intensive in high-dimensional settings.
+While previous work has extended the multivariate Poisson distribution based on common shocks to higher dimensions, no method combines minimal parameters with the wide variety of dependence structures achievable by $\mathbb{MPMRF}$.
+For instance, \cite{schulz2021multivariate} generalize the bivariate Poisson model from \cite{genest2018new} to higher dimensions, requiring only $d+1$ parameters, but this approach imposes limitations on the correlation structure by restricting dependence to a single parameter. \cite{murphy2025multivariate} address this limitation with the multivariate Poisson distribution based on triangular comonotonic shocks, but requires $d+d(d-1)/2 = \mathcal{O}(d^2)$ parameters, still computationally intensive in high-dimensional settings.
 The $\mathbb{MPMRF}$ family, by comparison, achieves complex dependence structures with only $2d-1$ parameters, scaling more efficiently at $\mathcal{O}(d)$.
 This allows for convenient estimation in higher dimensions; further discussion is provided in Section~\ref{sect:data}.
+The comonotonic shock approach in the above papers accommodates a broader range of correlations, but it cannot be expressed as a thinning operation.
+One could modify $\mathbb{MPMRF}$ by letting the construction in \eqref{eq:commonshockMPMRF} be in terms of comonotonic shocks, but would therefore be unable to reexpress it in terms of an iterative stochastic construction as in \eqref{eq:StoConstruct}.
+The latter is what enables efficient computational methods, as we discuss in the upcoming sections.